xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

-syscall ids and documentation, do visit [The Chromium Projects- Linux System Call Table](https://www.chromium.org/chromium-os/developer-library/reference/linux-constants/syscalls/), its generated from Linux headers and fairly readable.
+syscall ids and documentation, do visit [The Chromium Projects- Linux System Call Table](https://www.chromium.org/chromium-os/developer-library/reference/linux-constants/syscalls/), it is generated from Linux headers and fairly readable.

 Table version: